OpenMLPhDResearch/.github/README.md

 ## 📈 Upcoming Events and Milestones

 We regularly host events such as:
-- Research workshops on Transformer models and multimodal learning.
-- Collaborative hackathons and coding sprints.
 - Webinars featuring experts in AI and machine learning.

 Follow us on [Twitter](https://twitter.com/rollademy) and [LinkedIn](https://linkedin.com/rollademy) to stay updated on upcoming events and the latest research.